stephenlaichaowen/svelte-webcomponent/README.md

-## Build Web Component with Sevlete
+## Build Web Component with Svelte

 ### How to create a web component with svelte